If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Solid head to handle attachment

-• 46 inch wide head
+• 46-inch wide head

 • Great for grading grounds

-MotoAlliance Impact Implements
+Best for Tractor: MotoAlliance Impact Implements

-• 60 inch width
+• 62-inch width

 • Easy to attach to your tractor

-• Includes 25-feet rope
+• Includes 25-feet rope so you can throw in deep water

 • Made for water and land

-• Folds for compact & easy storage
+• Folds for easy storage

 Product Reviews

-Best Lightweight Landscaping Rake
+Best Lightweight Rake

 Pros

-• Swivel hanger included for easy storage.
+• Swivel hanger included for tidy storage.

-• Round stiff tines for maximum collection.
+• Round, stiff tines maximize debris collection.

 Cons